 That doesn't mean that each partner must do precisely half of the financial chores, but both partners need to agree on the major points of the financial plan and be willing to do their part to make sure the plan is followed.
-At a minimum, there should be general agreement with how the money is earned, saved, invested, spent, and given.
-The less interested spouse needs to hear periodic reports on where the money is at and what is happening with it.
+At a minimum, there should be general agreement on how the money is earned, saved, invested, spent, and given.
+The less interested spouse needs to hear periodic reports on where the money is and what is happening with it.

 Like with anything, there will be compromise.
 A couple that can talk about and compromise on money can also overcome the other big disagreements/challenges of long-term relationships—sex, in-laws, religion, and child-raising.
-(By the way, when evaluating a potential partner for a long-term partnership, compatibility on most, if not all of these issues makes a huge difference.)
-Often people come to me with what they think are financial problems, but are really relationship problems.
-Solve the relationship problem and the financial disagreements will take care of themselves.
+(By the way, when evaluating a potential partner for a long-term partnership, compatibility on most, if not all, of these issues makes a huge difference.)
+Often, people come to me with what they think are financial problems but are really relationship problems.
+Solve the relationship problem, and the financial disagreements will take care of themselves.

 #2 Focus on the Why

 If your partner won't even have this conversation, well, I'm sorry to say your partner is psychologically a child, not an adult.
 They need to understand that you don't intend to remain married to a child long-term.
-A partner who won't even talk about these issues with you should first get the option to discuss them with a marriage counselor before discussing them with his or her divorce attorney or their next partner!
+A partner who won't even talk about these issues with you should first get the option to discuss them with a marriage counselor before discussing them with their divorce attorney or their next partner!

-For example, a big “why” in my life was the opportunity to quit being at work at 4 am.
+For example, a big “why” in my life was the opportunity to quit being at work at 4am.
 I knew when I chose emergency medicine that evenings, nights, weekends, and holidays were part of the deal.
 But one of those things bothered me a lot more than the others.
 I never liked staying up all night, even in medical school and residency.
-I find that weird feeling around 4 am (low cortisol?) particularly unpleasant.
-I was willing to do a lot in order to quit doing that.
-I was willing to work hard, spend little, and function as my own financial advisor in order to quit doing that earlier than most docs in my specialty.
+I find that weird feeling around 4am (low cortisol?) particularly unpleasant.
+I was willing to work hard, spend little, and function as my own financial advisor to quit doing that earlier than most docs in my specialty.
 After 13 years, at age 41, I was in the financial position to pay someone else to work my night shifts.
-Now Katie prefers I don't work nights because I'm more useful during the day and she doesn't have to keep kids quiet while I'm sleeping, but it wasn't all that important to her except that it was important to me.
+Katie also prefers I don't work nights because I'm more useful during the day and she doesn't have to keep the kids quiet while I'm sleeping.
+But because it was important to me, it was important to her.
 Her “why” is far more likely to revolve around traveling internationally with her children before they leave home.

 Whatever your why is, focus there.
 If you really care about each other, you'll care about each other's “whys” and work together toward them.

 #3 Don't Go Hungry

-Now, if your partner feels deprived without a $2M house and a $100K car and a $10K trip every month, that's just not realistic/compatible with a physician income.
+Now, if your partner feels deprived without a $2 million house, a $100,000 car, and a $10,000 trip every month, that's just not realistic/compatible with a physician's income.
 This view of normal needs to be corrected or the partnership is not going to be successful.
 However, in most situations, there's enough wiggle room to reach financial goals without anyone feeling particularly put out.

 #4 Have the Spender Track the Spending

 “When performance is measured, performance improves.
 When performance is measured and reported back, the rate of improvement accelerates.”

-I would add that when you're doing the measuring and reporting, it accelerates even faster!
+When you're doing the measuring and reporting, it accelerates even faster!

 #5 Hire an Advisor

 A lot of people have asked me over the years whether I'm going to become a financial advisor.
 I always tell them, “No way.”
-One reason is that I prefer helping a lot of people a little bit each rather than helping a few people a great deal.
+One reason is that I prefer helping a lot of people a little bit rather than helping a few people a great deal.
 But the main reason is that I don't want to do the work that financial advisors do.
 If you ask them what their actual work entails, it sounds more like marriage counseling.
-They spend most of their time getting partners to agree on and work together toward goals!
+They spend most of their time getting partners to agree on and work together toward goals.

 However, if you NEED that service, why not get a professional to assist?
 In my opinion, 80% of doctors need, want, and should use a good financial planner and/or investment manager who provides good advice at a fair price.
 Some people think my estimate is way too low, by the way.
-If you want to limit the cost, use an advisor in a more limited way—to help you draft up an initial financial plan and periodic check-ups.
+If you want to limit the cost, use an advisor in a more limited way—to help you draft an initial financial plan and give periodic check-ups.
 But you are far better off paying a good financial advisor than not doing financial planning at all.

 #6 Take the WCI Online Course

 #7 A Physician Income Covers a Multitude of Sins

-If you want to be financially successful, and you're not single, you need to get your partner on board.
+If you want to be financially successful and you're not single, you need to get your partner on board.
 Follow these tips to do so.